Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Images looked natural rather than aggressively sharpened

-Pocket Fit and Reachability:
+Pocket fit and reachability:

 Who This Phone Is Likely Designed For